 The prophet Jeremiah uses a metaphor to help us understand sin better.
 Allah (through the prophet) is saying that they were thirsty people.
-There is nothing wrong with being thirsty – but they needed to drink from good water.
+There is nothing wrong with being thirsty – but they needed to drink good water.
 Allah himself was the good water which could satisfy their thirst.
-However, instead of coming to Him to satisfy their thirst, the Israelites, went to other cisterns (i.e. water containers) to satisfy their thirst, but these cisterns were broken and thus could not really hold any water.
+However, instead of coming to Him to satisfy their thirst, the Israelites, went to other cisterns (i.e. water containers) to satisfy their thirst.
+Unfortunately, these cisterns were broken and thus could not really hold any water.
 In other words, their sin, in all its many forms, could be summarized as turning to other things apart from Allah to satisfy their thirst – but these other things could not quench their thirst.
-In the end after pursuing their sin, the Israelites were still thirsty, but now without Allah, holding only their broken cisterns – i.e. all the problems and difficulties caused by their sins.
+In the end, after pursuing their sin, the Israelites were still thirsty, but now without Allah, holding only their broken cisterns – i.e. all the problems and difficulties caused by their sins.

 The Wisdom of Suleiman reveals our ‘broken cisterns’